-• An Edge Element of any Type established in position, on a lobe, sustained for at least 3 seconds.

-For a Combination Edge Element, each part will receive a Level according to the requirements for a Level or ignored if it doesn't meet the requirements for a Basic Level.
-If the second part of the Combination Edge Element is not on a different lobe, then the second part will be called No Value and exit features will not be considered for level.
+- Short Edge Elements must be held in position on a single curve for at least 3 seconds to get a Basic Level. - An Edge Element that is not held for 3 seconds or is executed on more than one curve will be called but called No Value. - Each portion of the Combination Edge Element will receive a Level according to the requirements for a Level or No Value if it doesn't meet the requirements for a Basic Level. - If the second part of the Combination Edge Element is not on a different lobe, then the second part will be called No Value. - Edge Elements must be performed on an edge.
+If the entire element is done on a flat, it will be called with a No Value.
+A shallow Edge Element will be called by the technical panel and the quality of edge will be reflected in the GOE awarded by the judging panel.

-Characteristics of Level 1 for Edge Elements
+Characteristics of Level 1 for Short Edge Element